Aarón Rey

-Aarón Rey Sánchez (born 19 May 1998) is a Spanish footballer who plays for CE Sabadell FC as a forward.
+Aarón Rey Sánchez (born 19 May 1998) is a Spanish professional footballer who plays as an attacking midfielder for Swiss Challenge League side Bellinzona.

 Club career

 Born in Ferrol, A Coruña, Galicia, Rey joined Racing de Ferrol's youth setup in 2015, from SCDR Galicia de Caranza.
 On 3 April 2016, aged just 17, he made his first team debut by playing the last 15 minutes of a 0–0 Segunda División B home draw against CD Tudelano.

 On 10 July 2016, Rey joined RC Celta de Vigo and returned to the youth setup.
 Promoted to the reserves for the 2017–18 season, he was sparingly used before signing for CE Sabadell FC on 25 July 2019; with the latter side, he achieved promotion to Segunda División in 2020.

 Rey made his professional debut on 27 September 2020, starting in a 0–1 away loss against RCD Mallorca.
+He was mainly used as a substitute during the campaign, as his side suffered relegation.

+On 20 July 2022, Rey signed a two-year contract with Primera Federación side Gimnàstic de Tarragona.
+Despite featuring regularly, he terminated his link with the club on 26 June 2023.

+On 3 August 2024, Rey joined Hong Kong Premier League club Kitchee.